Moving to the UK: UK tax issues for expats

 Self-employment in the UK

-As with employments, the double taxation treaty with your home country should avoid double taxation.
-If you trade in the UK through a foreign limited company, the company could become taxable in the UK if your activities constitute a UK branch – a 'permanent establishment' in the tax jargon.
+The double taxation treaty with your home country should avoid double taxation of your business income.
+But if you trade in the UK through a foreign limited company, corporate taxes could be payable in the UK if your company constitutes as a 'permanent establishment', for example, a UK branch.

 Students in the UK